kelcho-spense/React-Typescript-Docs/README.md

 # Course Outline : React with TypeScript Documentation

-<title instance="r">Course Outline: React with TypeScript Documentation</title>
-Here is the course outline for a React.js and TypeScript documentation written in Markdown (.md) format:
+**Course Outline**: React with TypeScript Documentation Here is the course outline for a React.js and TypeScript documentation

 #### **1. Introduction to React**
 - Overview of React